navaneeth/navaneeth.hugo/content/post/leh-ladakh-bike-trip.md

 We are usually wary of organized tours.
 But in this case, even though it was an organized tour, we had full freedom to take as many stops as we need and capture the himalayan beauty.

 The valley was beautiful, weather was nice.
-We felt like travelling through a wonderland.
+We felt like we were in a wonderland.

 [![Wonderland][wonderland1]](https://www.flickr.com/photos/navaneethkn/34914105554/in/dateposted-public/lightbox/)